igushev/fase_docs/docs/converter_ios.md

   * Click on *Fase_iOS*.
 In *App Icons Source* add icons;
   * Set *Fase_iOS* as active scheme, click *Build and Run*;

-If you have a connected iPhone, Application should start:
+If you have a connected iPhone, Application should run:
 <img alt='Converter iOS Launch' src='../images/converter_ios/converter_ios_launch.png'>